fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 1 library
 ```

+During program load, the loader also loads all of the program's shared-library dependencies, as well as any of their dependencies, recursively.
+The program tells the loader which libraries it depends on via the `NEEDED` directive in the dynamic section.
+Each dependency used by the program gets its own `NEEDED` directive, and the loader loads each one in turn.
+The `NEEDED` directive completes once the shared library is fully operational and ready for use.

 ## entry point

+When you write a C program, there's always a `main` function where your program begins.
+But if you inspect the entry point of the binary, you'll find that it doesn't point to `main`.
+Instead, it points to the beginning of `_start`.

 `objdump [-f|--file-headers]`: display the contents of the overall file header.
 The output indicates the file type and the start logic address.